 The file format of your favicon is the next thing to consider.
 Since there is no single standard format, you’ll have to create two at minimum.

-The first is the ICO format, which is the only format supported by Internet Explorer.
+For instance, the first is the ICO format, which is the only format supported by Internet Explorer.
 It can support multiple sizes and bit depths, which is useful.

 The second format, which may be preferable for some uses, is the PNG format.
-This is a fairly standard format for images and makes it possible to store your favicon as a very small file – an important consideration to ensure fast loading times.
+This is a fairly standard format for images and makes it possible to store your favicon as a very small file.
+An important consideration to ensure fast loading times.

 Creating an Image